ibm-cloud-docs/track-spend-with-cloudability/troubleshoot-cloudability-500-error.md

 {: #troubleshoot-cldy-internal_server_error}
 {: troubleshoot}

-Communication to IBM Cloudability could be unavailable or an error occurred within Cloudability.
+Communication to {{site.data.keyword.IBM_notm}} Cloudability could be unavailable or an error occurred within Cloudability.
 {: shortdesc}

 The deployment of the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture failed with a similar error message in the schematics logs: